Namesnipes/Pong-Reinforcement-Learning/README.md

 ```

 # Usage
-To use this program, cd into the folder and simply run the train.py file or run the file in a Python environment.
+To use this program, cd into the folder and simply run the main.py file or run the file in a Python environment.
+By default, you will be presented with a pre-trained AI model (left) and a basic paddle that always follows the ball (right).
+- To take control press "q" and use "w" and "s" to move the paddle up and down.
+- For fast training press "R", this will disable rendering and speed up the training process significantly, press "P" to resume rendering the game at normal speed.
+- Press "B" to save the current model to a file, you can disable loading the model from a file by commenting out the `load_q_table()` line in main.py
 ```
 $ git clone https://github.com/matriley/Pong-Reinforcement-Learning.git
 $ python3 train.py